Ardapulat21/MotionDetector/README.md

 <h3 align="center">Motion Detector</h3>
   <p align="center">
     The motion detector is designed to highlight moving objects in a video.
 It starts by decoding the video, which can come in various file formats.
 After decoding, it processes each frame to detect any movement.
-Once a moving object is identified, the system highlights it and then renders the processed frames in the viewer, providing a clear visualization of the detected motion within the video. </p>
+Once a moving object is identified, the system highlights it and then renders the processed frames in the viewer, providing a clear visualization of the detected motion within the video.No 3rd vision library(OpenCV,etc..) is used for detecting moving objects </p>
 </div>

 <!-- GETTING STARTED -->